mutable/demo-stack-node-hapi/README.md

 # app-launch-page

-This is a boilerplate subscription repo meant to demonstrate microservices.
+This is a boilerplate subscription repo meant to demonstrate microservices without `proxy-service`.

 ## Frontend
 `service-www` is the frontend service with an api directly connected to `service-sendmail` and `service-subscribe`